atw374/bible-knowledge-graph/README.md

 ## 🙋‍♂️ Author

 **Andrew W.**
-Built with curiosity, scripture, and a desire to connect
+Built with curiosity, scripture, and the desire to explore and connect God's word